-The term of all PBV HAP contracts will be negotiated with the owner on a case-by-case basis.
+The term of all PBV HAP contracts will be negotiated with the owner on a case-by-case

 At the time of the initial HAP contract term or any time before expiration of the HAP contract, RRHA may extend the term of the contract for an additional term of up to 20 years if RRHA determines an extension is appropriate to continue providing affordable housing for low-income families.
 A HAP contract extension may not exceed 20 years.
 RRHA may provide for multiple extensions; however, in no circumstances may such extensions exceed 20 years, cumulatively.
 Extensions after the initial extension are allowed at the end of any extension term, provided that not more than 24 months prior to the expiration of the previous extension contract RRHA agrees to extend the term, and that such extension is appropriate to continue providing affordable housing for low-income families or to expand housing opportunities.
-Extensions after the initial extension are subject to the same limitations.
+Extensions after the initial extension term shall not begin prior to the expiration date of the previous extension term.
+Subsequent extensions are subject to the same limitations.
 All extensions must be on the form and subject to the conditions prescribed by HUD at the time of the extension.
 In the case of PHA-owned units, any extension of the term of the HAP contract must be agreed upon by RRHA and the independent entity approved by HUD [24 CFR 983.59(b)(2)].